carefree0910/carefree-creator/README.md

 ![noli-creator](./static/images/social-image.jpg)

+# 🎉🎉🎉 The Frontend Codes are Open Sourced! 🎉🎉🎉

+[`carefree-drawboard`](https://github.com/carefree0910/carefree-drawboard) 🎨 is an Infinite Drawboard in `Python`, hope you enjoy it!

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=AI%20Magics%20meet%20Infinite%20draw%20board!&url=https://github.com/carefree0910/carefree-creator&via=carefree0910&hashtags=stablediffusion,pytorch,developers)

 > Sometimes my poor cloud server will be on **FIRE** 🔥.
 You can know where your tasks are queued as shown in [this section](#is-it-free), but personally I'll always recommend you to try [local deployment](#webui--local-deployment)!